Ground Mustard to Spice up Your Cooking

 It Started with a Mustard Seed

 Ground mustard spice is created by taking the seeds from several different species of mustard plants (two black and one white), and grinding them into a fine dust with a mortar and pestle.
 A coarser grind can be used to create "stone ground" mustard, which you'll find at your local gourmet cooking store.
-In fact, you can even use whole mustard seeds in your spice rack.
-Did you know that it's a key ingredient in most pickle spices?
+In fact, you can even store whole mustard seeds in your spice rack.
+Any ordinary coffee or spice grinder can be used to break down whole seeds for a wide variety of recipes.

 As you probably already know, mustard spreads are excellent on sandwiches and marry well with a variety of meats and cheeses (ham and swiss on rye with coarse ground mustard is my personal favorite!)
 However, using ground mustard in salad dressings, marinades, soups and sauces can give your meals an unexpected kick.